 This may be from Local Authority services, such as the ASD Outreach Team, or Behaviour Support Team, Vision Support Team, Hearing Support Team or Learning Support Team.
 Or outside agencies such as the Education Psychology Service (EPS), Speech and Language Therapists (SALT) or Occupational Therapists (OT).

 This type of support is available for children whose learning needs are severe, complex and lifelong.

-This is usually provided via an Education, Health and Care Plan (EHCP).
-This means your child will have been identified by professionals as needing a particularly high level of individual or small-group teaching.
+This is usually provided via an Education, Health and Care Plan (EHCP) or intervention funding.
+This means your child will have been identified by professionals as needing a particularly high level of individual or small-group teaching and support within school.